Flagsmith/flagsmith-cli/README.md

   $ flagsmith get [ENVIRONMENT] [-o <value>] [-a <value>] [-i <value>]

 ARGUMENTS
-  ENVIRONMENT  The flagsmith environment key to use, defaults to the environment variable FLAGSMITH_ENVIRONMENT
+  ENVIRONMENT  The flagsmith environment key to use, defaults to the environment variable FLAGSMITH_ENVIRONMENT, providing a server-side key will fetch the environment document

 FLAGS
-  -a, --api=<value>       The API URL to fetch the feature flags from, providing a server-side key will fetch the environment document.
+  -a, --api=<value>       The API URL to fetch the feature flags from.
   -i, --identity=<value>  The identity for which to fetch feature flags -o, --output=<value>    [default: ./flagsmith.json] The file path output